Upto $30k Interest Free

 Kitchen Benchtop

 This is easy!
 Use a dishcloth, warm water and some liquid detergent.
-Once you’ve cleaned all the kitchen benchtops, dry them with another dry dishcloth, paper towels or a microfiber cloth.
+Once you’ve cleaned all the stone kitchen benchtops, dry them with another dry dishcloth, paper towels or a microfiber cloth.
 If you do not want to use cleaning products such as disinfectants, make a mixture of baking soda and vinegar, dilute it with water and use it to scrub the bench.
 Follow up with a damp towel to remove any residue.
 This is important especially when looking after your new benchtop

 The Stove